Back to School Sale: $100 OFF Sitewide Shop now

 How to get nail polish out of fabric

-You will find that all these methods of removing nail polish from the clothes we mentioned will work and be effective in other fabrics, such as carpets, sofas, or blankets.
-It’s a little more demanding and trickier but not impossible.
+All these methods of removing nail polish from the clothes we mentioned will work and be effective in other fabrics, such as carpets, sofas, or blankets.
+It’s a little more demanding and trickier, but not impossible.

 1. Try the same methods

-Everything you need you already know, and that’s paper towels, clean cloth, and non-acetone nail polish remover.
+You already know everything you need: paper towels, clean cloth, and non-acetone nail polish remover.
 You will want to go first with acetone-free removers so that no discoloration or bleach follows.
 Use a clean paper towel to absorb polish by blotting action.
 Get a little help with dishwasher soap by adding it to cool water and continue blotting the stain.
 Be sure to remove the stain from the outside towards the center, not where there is the most nail polish.

 2. Detailed cleaning